 Chase 24/48 Month Rule

 The exact terms will vary by card, so you’ll always want to carefully check the terms of your credit card application.
-Generally speaking Chase will only approve you for a card if you don’t currently have it, and if you haven’t received a new cardmember bonus on the card in the past 24 months.
+Usually Chase will only approve you for a card if you don’t currently have it, and if you haven’t received a new cardmember bonus on the card in the past 24 months.

 However, for some cards (like the Sapphire Preferred and Sapphire Reserve) that waiting period is even longer, up to 48 months.

-For some of their cards, Chase has a “family card” rule.
+For some cards, Chase has a “family card” rule.
 Essentially Chase won’t approve you for a card if you currently have a card in the family, or have received a new cardmember bonus on a card in the family in the past 24-48 months.

 Which Chase Cards Do I Have?